• Nothing Found

 Frequently asked questions

-There are five main options for transportation from JFK to Times Square; subway, train, car rental, taxi or private transfer.
+There are four main options for transportation from JFK to Times Square; subway, train, taxi, or private transfer.
 The fastest options are to book a taxi or private transfer or to get on the Long Island Rail Road (LIRR).
 You can also take the subway, which is the cheapest option, or hire a car for more independence.
+Note that the shuttle from JFK to Times Square is no longer in operation.

 How much is a taxi from JFK to Times Square?